Te Whatitoka Rimu o te Whanau Kahurangi

 The classes will operate generally from:

-The educational opportunity for all pupils is enhanced, and made more meaningful.
-Learning the language and culture will provide a foundation and pathway for the future educational achievement.
+The educational opportunity for all pupils is enhanced and made more meaningful.
+Learning the language and culture will provide a foundation and pathway for their future educational achievement.